COMP2160-Game-Development/Prac-06/README.md

 * Any notes on performance compatibility (is everything working as expected?)
 * Any additional compatibility notes not covered by the other two sections

-You may use your own device to do this, and include the sample solution provided as one test build.
+You may use your own device to do this, or simply focus on web builds in different browsers.

 You can find the specifications of the computer you are on by clicking: